 Using the box with the card opening you just cut, trace its perimeter onto the lid.
 Draw another box, about one inch inside the original trace lines, so you can create a ledge for the box to sit on.

 Now, the hard part is over and it’s time to embellish!
 You can add any details you would like.

 Since my fabric was bold, I kept it somewhat simple.
 I had our names and wedding date embroidered on the fabric covering the bottom tier, added a decorative trim along the bottom of each tier and added rhinestone gems to the plain top tier.
 The white topper is made of 3 coffee filter flowers.
-For a tutorial on how to make coffee filter flowers, click HERE.

 This card box can be customized to any theme and is not only great for weddings – it would be a wonderful addition to a milestone birthday or anniversary party!